-A very new generation of COED experiments [11, 12] introduces a time scale which is even longer than the inverse recoil frequency.
+A very new generation of CQED experiments [11,12] introduced a timescale which is even longer than the inverse recoil frequency.
 Ultracold atoms trapped in optical lattices sustained by the cavity can tunnel between adjacent sites.
-The many-body quantum state of the atoms in the lattice sites becomes relevant to the dynamics of the cavity field amplitude [13-15].
-The tunneling time depends on the depth of the trapping potential which is a novel control parameter in the cavity QED system.
-The effective Hamiltonian corresponds to the family of bosonic Hubbard-type lattice models extended to include the cavity field mode [16].
-In these Hamiltonian systems exotic new phases of lattice bosons appear due to the cavity mediated global-range interactions [17-28].
-In fermionic lattices, cavity-induced topologically nontrivial [29-31] states can be generated.
-All these research topics stimulate nowadays a significant theoretical and experimental interest in atomic lattice gases integrated in CQED systems.
+The many-body quantum state of the atoms in the lattice sites becomes relevant to the dynamics of the cavity-field amplitude [13-15].
+The tunneling time depends on the depth of the trapping potential, which is a novel control parameter in the cavity QED system.
+The effective Hamiltonian corresponds to the family of bosonic Hubbard-type lattice models extended to include the cavity-field mode [16].
+In these Hamiltonian systems exotic new phases of lattice bosons appear due to the cavity-mediated global-range interactions [17-28].
+In fermionic lattices, cavity-induced topologically nontrivial [29- 31] states can be generated.
+All these research topics are currently stimulating significant theoretical and experimental interest in atomic lattice gases integrated in CQED systems.

 Despite both the pronounced theoretical and experimental interest, very little effort has been made to study the limitations of a Hamiltonian approach.
-In a very recent paper Chiacchio and Nunnenkamp studied the time evolution of the density matrix with integrating the mas-
+In a very recent paper Chiacchio

 FIG. 1.
 Illustration of the coupled cavity Bose-Hubbard model setup.
 An atomic cloud is loaded into a square optical lattice, which is inside a single-mode high-Q Fabry-Pérot resonator.
 The period of the cavity mode is approximately equal to that of the optical lattice.
 The cavity is pumped by the side through the light scattered by the atoms from the laser drive.
-The system is open, photons leak out from the cavity, resulting in heating and decoherence.
+The system is open, and photons leak out from the cavity, resulting in heating and decoherence.

-ter equation [32].
-They found that in the bad cavity limit, which is close to the experimental situation of Ref.
-[11], the steady state is an infinite temperature state.
-In the experiments, however, they find a more or less coherent evolution during the time of the measurements.
+and Nunnenkamp studied the time evolution of the density matrix by integrating the master equation [32].
+They found that in the bad-cavity limit, which is close to the experimental situation in Ref.
+[11], the steady state is an infinite-temperature state.
+In the experiments, however, they found a more or less coherent evolution during the time of the measurements.

 In this paper we investigate the time limitation on the coherence in cavity Bose-Hubbard models.
-We consider the cavity photon loss as the dominant dissipative process.
-Since the outcoupled photons can be directed to a photo-detector, the fluctuations associated with the loss process can be equally well conceived as the measurement-induced backaction on the quantum system.
-We derive simple analytical formulae in terms of experimentally measurable quantities to quantify the time limitation of the Hamiltonian description.
-In Section II, we introduce one example of a cavity Bose-Hubbard model and derive the Heisenberg-Langevin equations that take into account the fluctuations of the cavity mode.
+We consider the cavity photon loss to be the dominant dissipative process.
+Since the outcoupled photons can be directed to a photodetector, the fluctuations associated with the loss process can be equally well conceived as the measurement-induced backaction on the quantum system.
+We derive simple analytical formulas in terms of experimentally measurable quantities to quantify the time limitation of the Hamiltonian description.
 In Sec.
+II, we introduce one example of a cavity Bose-Hubbard model and derive the Heisenberg-Langevin equations that take into account the fluctuations of the cavity mode.
+In Sec.
 III, we derive an effective model for the lattice bosons by adiabatically eliminating the cavity field.
 In Sec.
-IV, we calculate and compare the effects of dissipation noise in the (i) superfluid-type and (ii) in the Mott-type phases.
-Finally, we summarise the results in Sec.
+IV, we calculate and compare the effects of dissipation noise in the (i) superfluidtype and (ii) Mott-type phases.
+Finally, we summarize the results in Sec.
 V.